 My philosophical research is focused on the nature of consciousness and its relation to affect.
-Affect is constantly conditioning our interactions with the world.
-By recognizing the pervasive influence of affect on our experience, we can make headway on understanding the nature of consciousness by integrating the insights of affective neuroscience into our conceptual frameworks for understanding consciousness.
 My research is both cross-cultural and interdisciplinary.
 From the cross-cultural perspective my focus has been on the early Indian Buddhist philosophy of the Pāli Tipiṭaka and its commentaries.
-The Tipiṭakais the canon of texts of the Therāvada Buddhist tradition of South Asia.
+The Tipiṭaka is the canon of texts of the Therāvada Buddhist tradition of South Asia.
 Empirically, I have been working in the domains of affective neuroscience and the psychology of attention.
+Philosophically, I am interested in analytic as well as Phenomenological approaches to the nature of the mind.

 Smith, S.M.
 (2019) “Phenomenal Overflow, Bodily Affect, and Some Varieties of Access” in Review of Philosophy and Psychology, Vol. 10, No. 4: 787-808.